Last Updated on November 15, 2020 by Sweet and Savoury Pursuits

 - Remove cookies from the oven and let cool slightly on the baking tray before removing them to a cooling rack.

-- Store cookies in an airtight container for up to 3 days.
+- Store cookies in an airtight container at room temperature for up to 3 days.
 Cookies can also be frozen.

 Notes

-- Chocolate chips or pecans can be used instead of walnuts.
+- Pecans or almonds can be used instead of walnuts.

 - These cookies are not overly sweet, so make sure to use unsalted butter only for this recipe.